pezkuwichain/pezkuwi-sdk/substrate/frame/core-fellowship/README.md

 # Core Fellowship

-Logic specific to the core Polkadot Fellowship.
+Logic specific to the core Pezkuwi Fellowship.